jruiz50/CS4360-Project/README.md

 > Note: On Windows the emulator may continue to run in the background.
 To terminate this process, type the following command in a new terminal

 > taskkill /F /IM "qemu-system-x86_64.exe" /T

+## Logging into the Application

+You can either create an account or sign in using our testing credentials.

+Testing Credentials (case-sensitive):
+- Email: test@test.com
+- Password: password